jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 $$ h_t $$ in RNN serves 2 purpose:
 * Make an output prediction, and
-* Be a hidden state representing the information in the sequence data process so far.
+* Be a hidden state remembering the features in the sequence data process so far.

-This actually serve 2 different purposes and LSTM breaks $$ h_t $$ into 2 according to the roles above.
+$$ h_t $$ actually serve 2 different purposes.
+LSTM breaks $$ h_t $$ into 2 according to the roles above ($$ h_t $$ and $$ C $$).
 The hidden state of the LSTM cell will now be $$ C $$.

 <div class="imgcap">
 <img src="/assets/rnn/lstm.png" style="border:none;width:50%;">
 </div>

 #### LSTM gates
-In LSTM, we want a mechansim to selectively allow what information to remember and what information to ignore.
-Therefore we construct different gates with value between 0 to 1, and multiple it with the original value.
-For example, a gate with 0 means no information to pass through and a gate with 1 means everything is passing through.
+In LSTM, we want a mechansim to selectively allow what information to remember and what information to forget.
+Therefore we construct different gates with value between 0 to 1, and multiple it with the information we want to remember or to forget.
+For example, a gate with 0 means forget everything and a gate with 1 means remember everything.

 $$
 \text{value} = \text{gate} \cdot \text{value}